-During 2018 we developed the education and outreach aspect of Stormy House with support from the Bronte Parsonage Museum and Bradford Theatre in the Mill.
+During the summer term 2018 we developed the education and outreach aspect of Stormy House with support from the Brontë Parsonage Museum and Bradford Theatre in the Mill.
 Using cutting-edge video design, we will embed the unlimited, timeless power of childhood play and imagination into the physical fabric of the piece.

 I just wanted to send a quick message to thank you for involving our Year 4 class with this fabulous project.
 The children were enthralled with the work this week and all said that it was the best thing they had ever done, as they were going out of school.

 ‘Building Stormy House’ at Theatre in the Mill, Bradford

 Whitestone Arts ran calligraphy workshops with two Year 4 classes from Copthorne Primary School, led by Stacey Johnstone, visiting artist Misuzu Kosaka and facilitator Natsuko Toyoshima.
 With many of the children speaking English as a second language, this was their first encounter with Japanese culture and their first experience of coming to their local theatre.
 The children recognised the link between kanji, Urdu and Punjabi and many took the opportunity to write the words that they were taught in their mother tongue as well as Japanese.
 It was a sharing of cultures and uniting of the class through a common cultural purpose that none of them had experienced before.
 Teachers commented that pupils who find the classroom environment challenging were seen to engage and thrive in this new setting.